 That is their motive.

-They this is they want to keep us divided so that they can conquer us.
+They want to keep us divided so that they can conquer us.

-Look at critical I've got to run 'cause I'm on a break here, but let me just finish with this is remember, this is their playbook every two and four years.
+Let me just, I've got to run because I'm on a break here, but let me just finish with this: remember, this is their playbook every two and four years.

-I just say to anybody how of how of their policies worked for law and order.
+I just say to anybody, how have their policies worked for law and order?

 How have they worked for education?